GoosefleetEO/aa-moonmining/README.md

 `moonmining_calculate_all`| Calculate all properties for moons and extractions.
 `moonmining_load_eve`| Pre-loads data required for this app from ESI to improve app performance.
 `moonmining_import_moons`| Import moons from an CSV file.
 Example:<br>`moon_id,ore_type_id,amount`<br>`40161708,45506,0.19`

+## FAQ

+### Extractions

+- Q: Why does the tool not show values and ores for all my extractions?
+- A: Unfortunately, the Eve Online API does only provide basic information for extractions.
+Additional information like the list of ores are retrieved by trying to match moon mining notifications to extractions.
+However, that process it not 100% reliable.
+For example the API returns the latest notifications only, so  notifications for extractions that have been setup weeks ago might no longer be available.

+### Prices

+- Q: How are the prices and values of ores calculated?
+- A: The price of an ore is calculated as the sum of prices for it's refined minerals.
+Since most people are refining their ores before selling them this approach is a better measure of the real value of ores then the direct price.
+The prices themselves are the average item prices across new Eden (not Jita prices), which are the same prices that the in-game client is using to show estimates.